pawelpiotrowski38/calorie-counter-app/README.md

 ## Features

 Users are able to:
+- register an account and log in
 - search for food products
-- add and remove food products from a particular meal
+- add, edit and remove food products from a particular meal
 - remove the whole meal

 TODO
-- login and registration system using Supabase authentication
-- edit food products in meals
 - add a particular food product to user's favorites
+- edit user's settings (calorie goals etc.)

 ## Built With